“Do not let your hearts be troubled and do not be afraid.” ~Jesus

 See John 14:27

 We think head-to-heart, not heart-to-head, but that’s backwards.
-This is a big deal because we’re overlooking our identity as being sufficient for making choices.
+This is a big deal because we’re overlooking our identity as suffice for making choices.

 As children of God we want our hearts to lead our heads–our thoughts and attitudes–because we have good hearts, hearts like God.
 Our hearts have been made new.
 The Spirit of Jesus Christ lives there permanently.
 He’s not coming and going based on our actions and mindsets.

 From your heart, He wants to renew your mind, not the other way around.
-Your heart is final.
-Your mind is being renewed over the course of your brief lifetime (see Romans 12:2, Philippians 4:8).
+Your heart is final, it is your mind being renewed over the course of your brief lifetime (see Romans 12:2, Philippians 4:8).
 How can I make such a claim?
 Because Christians have been given new spiritual hearts!

 The Covenant-mixing theologian will be furious, “You’re wrong, Matt!
 We have wicked, sinful, deceitful hearts!”

-No, friend, that’s what we had.
-That’s what we were.
-But we were washed, we were justified, we were sanctified from the millisecond of believing: Jesus has forgiven me?
+No friend, that is what we had.
+That is what we were.
+But we were washed, we were justified, we were sanctified from the millisecond of believing, Jesus has forgiven me?
 Wow, Jesus has forgiven me!
 (See 1 Corinthians 6:11, John 1:12-13, 3:16-18).

-Before our belief in the Son of God, yes, we had wicked, sinful, deceitful hearts, but that was before salvation.
+Before this belief in the Son of God?
+Yes, absolutely, we had wicked, sinful, deceitful hearts, but that was before salvation.
 What do you think happened to you when you first believed on Jesus?
 A partial cleaning?
 Never.
 Such would require Christ to die again and again because only blood can cleanse.
 Here’s the truth, believer: